 This is a clever little plant which spends a good part of its life standing with its feet, and sometimes more than its feet, in sea water.
 Other times it manages to gain a foothold on cliff faces on what appears to be remarkably little soil.
 Sea Aster is a hairless, fleshy perennial which can grow to 1m high.
 It has pale purple-blue daisy-like flowers (10-20mm across) which are borne in small loose clusters and bloom from July to October.
-The purple-blue ray florets have a slightly untidy look and in fact sometimes are completely absent while the tightly-packed disk florets at the centre are bright yellow.
+The purple-blue ray florets have a slightly untidy look and in fact sometimes are completely absent while the tightly-packed disc florets at the centre are bright yellow.
 The root leaves are oblong while the stem leaves are dark green, untoothed and linear-lanceolate with a prominent midrib.
 This plant is to be found in coastal saltmarshes, estuaries and on coastal cliffs.
-It is a native plant which belongs to the family Asteraceae
+Formerly known as Aster tripolium, it is a native plant which belongs to the family Asteraceae

 My first record of this plant is from 1976 when I found it growing by the sea at Dalkey, Co Dublin.
 I photographed it in the Burren and at Saltmills, Co Wexford in 2006.